mpudil/projects/README.md

 A look into how various factors such as mother's age, race, and gestational age affects the birthweight of a child, with a focus on showing the validity of multiple regression though K-S tests, Breusch-Pagan, and Monte Carlo Cross Validation.

+#### BYUTV
+Use of SAS and Proc SQL to clean BYU TV viewership data.

 #### Climate Analysis

 Uses SARIMA model to predict temperature anomalies in the next few years.